James Karen: Personal life and death

 He was married to Susan Reed, the actress and folk singer, with whom he had one son, Reed.
 Reed's godfather was Buster Keaton, Karen's good friend.
 Karen and Reed divorced in 1967.
 He married Alba Francesca in 1986.

 Karen died on October 23, 2018, at his home in Los Angeles, at the age of 94.

 The dedication of James Curtis’s 2022 biography Buster Keaton: A Filmmaker's Life reads “In memory of James Karen.”

+In 2026, Karen was announced as a posthumous inductee into the Luzerne County Arts & Entertainment Hall of Fame.